rlexa/configurator/README.md

     </beans>

-This way the configuration context will search for a “usercfg.xml” file in parent directory of the executed tool and parse it if it’s there.
+This way the configuration context will search for a "usercfg.xml" file in parent directory of the executed tool and parse it if it's there.
 The template file provided to the user would look like this:

     <?xml version="1.0" encoding="utf-8" ?>
     <beans>